Grand Prix motorcycle racing: History

-In 2007, the MotoGP class had its maximum engine displacement capacity reduced to 800 cc for a minimum of five years.
-As a result of the 2008–2009 financial crisis, MotoGP underwent changes in an effort to cut costs.
-Among them are reducing Friday practice sessions and testing sessions, extending the lifespan of engines, switching to a single tyre manufacturer, and banning qualifying tyres, active suspension, launch control and ceramic composite brakes.
+In 2007, the MotoGP class had its maximum engine displacement capacity reduced to 800cc for a minimum of five years.
+In 2009, during the Great Recession, in an effort to cut costs, MotoGP underwent changes including reducing Friday practice sessions and testing sessions, extending the lifespan of engines, switching to a single tyre manufacturer, and banning qualifying tyres, active suspension, launch control and ceramic composite brakes.
 For the 2010 season, carbon brake discs were banned.

-For the 2012 season, the MotoGP engine capacity was increased again to 1,000 cc.
+For the 2012 season, the MotoGP engine capacity was increased again to 1,000cc.
 It also saw the introduction of Claiming Rule Teams (CRT), which were given more engines per season and larger fuel tanks than factory teams, but were subject to a factory team buying ("claiming") their rival's powertrain for a fixed price.
 The sport's governing body received applications from sixteen new teams looking to join the MotoGP class.
 For the 2014 season, the CRT subclass was rebranded Open, as the claiming rule was removed.
 Also, all entries adopted a standard engine control unit, with factory teams being allowed to run any software, and Open entries using a standard software.
 For the 2016 season, the Open subclass was dropped, and factory entries switched to a standard engine control unit software.

-In 2010, the 250cc two-stroke class was replaced by the new Moto2 600 cc four-stroke class.
+In 2010, the 250cc two-stroke class was replaced by the new Moto2 600cc four-stroke class.
 In 2012, the 125cc two-stroke class was replaced by the Moto3 250cc four-stroke class with a weight limit of 65 kg with fuel.
 For the 2019 season Moto2 introduced the 3-cylinder, 765cc Triumph production engine, while Moto3 and MotoGP still use prototype engines.